billpg/POP3Listener/README.md

 ## What is it?

 A component of a POP3 service.
 Like ```TcpListener``` and ```HttpListener```, this component's job is to listen for incomming connections and to talk the protocol with clients.
-When the time comes to authenticate users or download messages, the library will call through to a "provider" object that you write.
+When the time comes to authenticate users or download messages, the library will call through to event handlers that you write.
 This way, the listener code deals with the blah-blah-blah of commands and responses while your code is left with the important tasks.

 ## But why?